AcuChiro

 Acupuncture and Pregnancy

 Pregnancy requires your body to work overtime to meet the needs of the growing life within you.
-Acupuncture is well suited to help you meet the everyday challenges of digestion, constipation and colds.
-It can also be helpful with pregnancy related nausea, respiratory and urinary infections, pelvic, low back, upper back and neck pain, leg cramps and carpal tunnel syndrome.
+Acupuncture is well suited to help you address the everyday challenges of digestive health, constipation, and colds.
+It can also provide relief from pregnancy-related nausea, respiratory and urinary infections, as well as pelvic pain, low back pain, upper back and neck pain, leg cramps, and even carpal tunnel syndrome.

-Studies have shown that women who receive acupuncture weekly in the last 4 weeks of pregnancy have more comfortable labors with fewer medical interventions (pitocin, epidural injections and cesarean sections.)
+Studies have shown that women who receive pregnancy acupuncture weekly in the last four weeks of pregnancy experience more comfortable labors with fewer medical interventions, such as pitocin, epidural injections, and cesarean sections.

-Acupressure techniques are easy to learn and are remarkably helpful in the labor process.
-Bring your partner to your acupuncture treatment so they can learn the acupressure points for labor support.
+Acupressure techniques are easy to learn and remarkably helpful during labor.
+Consider bringing your partner to your acupuncture treatment so they can learn the acupressure points for labor support.

-Acupuncture can help you with lactation problems, postpartum depression, and the many physical issues that visit the new mother’s body post pregnancy.
+Acupuncture can also assist with lactation problems, postpartum depression, and the various physical issues that often accompany new mothers, such as headache treatment and shoulder pain relief.

-AcuChiro supports the health of the mind, body, and heart to come into balance in pregnancy, childbirth, motherhood, and at any time in your life.
+AcuChiro supports the health of the mind, body, and heart to come into balance during pregnancy, childbirth, motherhood, and at any time in your life.

 Welcome to AcuChiro